-Visitors to the area have since reported ghost soldiers, camp fires and the sound of canon fire.
+Visitors to the area have since reported ghost soldiers, campfires and the sound of cannon fire.
 Travel a few miles away to Spook Hill and you may experience another strange paranormal phenomenon.

 After suffering their heavy defeat, the confederates decided to destroy their canons so they would not fall into enemy hands.